tanboxun/python-exercise/README.md

-Python Learning Journey 🐍

-Welcome to this repository!
-This is a special project to teach my 10-year-old son Python programming in a fun and engaging way.
-We’ll start with the basics and gradually work our way up to creating cool projects using Python.

-🎯 Goals

-	•	Learn the basics of Python 3: Understanding variables, loops, conditions, and functions.
-	•	Explore Python with Turtle: Create drawings and simple animations using the Turtle graphics library.
-	•	Develop small projects: Apply what we learn to build mini-games and interactive programs.

-📚 Lessons

-Below is a breakdown of the lessons and projects we’ll be working on:

-	1. Simple Calculator Program
-	•	Installing Python and setting up the environment
-	•	Basic syntax: print statements, variables, and data types
-	•	Simple calculations
-	2. Guess the Number Game
-	•	If-else conditions
-	•	While and for loops
-	•	Basic user input
-	3. Simple Text-Based Adventure Game
-	•	Creating functions
-	•	Using built-in modules
-	•	Introduction to Turtle
-	4. Shoot the Apple
-	•	Introduction GUI
-	•	Introduction mouse clicking event

-🛠 Tools and Resources

-	•	Python 3: The main programming language we’ll be using.
-	•	Visual Studio Code or IDLE: A code editor or IDE for writing and testing Python code.

-💡 Tips for Learning

-	•	Experiment: Don’t be afraid to change the code and see what happens.
-	•	Ask Questions: Always ask if something is unclear.
-Programming is all about problem-solving.
-	•	Take Breaks: If a concept is hard, take a break and come back to it later.

-📈 Progress Tracking

-Check out our progress here:

-	•	Lesson 1: Simple Calculator Program
-	•	Lesson 2: Guess the Number Game
-	•	Lesson 3: Simple Text-Based Adventure Game
-	•	Lesson 4: Shoot the Apple

-🤝 Contributions

-This repository is just for our personal learning journey, but if you have any suggestions or fun project ideas for kids, feel free to open an issue!

-📜 License

-This project is for educational purposes only.
-Feel free to use any of the code here for your own learning or to help teach others.

-Feel free to modify or expand it according to your needs!
+# Python Learning Journey 🐍

+Welcome!
+This repository is a fun project where I teach my 10-year-old son Python programming.
+We’ll start from the basics and work our way up to creating exciting projects together.

+## 🎯 Goals

+- **Learn Python Basics**: Understand variables, loops, conditions, and functions.
+- **Explore Turtle Graphics**: Create drawings and animations with Python's Turtle library.
+- **Build Projects**: Apply what we learn to build mini-games and interactive programs.

+## 📚 Lessons Overview

+### 1. Simple Calculator
+- Install Python and set up the environment.
+- Learn basic syntax: printing, variables, data types.
+- Perform simple calculations.

+### 2. Guess the Number Game
+- Use `if-else` conditions.
+- Practice loops (`while` and `for`).
+- Get input from users.

+### 3. Text-Based Adventure Game
+- Create functions to organize code.
+- Use built-in Python modules.
+- Get introduced to Turtle graphics.

+### 4. Shoot the Apple
+- Introduction to GUI concepts.
+- Learn about mouse click events.

+## 🧐 Tools and Resources

+- **Python 3**: Our main programming language.
+- **VS Code or IDLE**: Recommended editors for writing and testing code.

+## 💡 Learning Tips

+- **Experiment**: Play with the code to see different outcomes.
+- **Ask Questions**: If something isn’t clear, don’t hesitate to ask—problem-solving is key.
+- **Take Breaks**: Stepping away helps when things get tough.

+## 🤝 Contributions

+This project is for personal learning, but if you have fun ideas for kids' projects, feel free to open an issue!

+## 📜 License

+This project is educational.
+Feel free to use the code for learning or teaching others.

+---

+Any thoughts on making this more engaging or adding new lessons?
+Let me know!